BasketballTyrants/March-Madness/README.md

 Zach, Blen, Dawit, Shaheer

 ## Introduction
 We will attempt to predict the winner of the NCAA Division 1 Men's Basketball Tournament more popularly known as March Madness.
+We maily used the KenPom Adjusted Efficiency as our metric to determine the winner of the Tournament.
+KenPom's Adjusted Efficiency is a metric that measures a team's overall strength and efficiency, taking into account factors such as strength of schedule and margin of victory.
+The higher a team's KenPom Efficiency, the stronger they are considered to be.
+Here's how this metric can be used to predict the winner of a tournament:

 ## Data Dictionary📖
 The columns that we used were: